sferriss/sferriss/README.md

 # <div align="center">Hi, I'm Sandro 🙋‍♂️</div>
 #### <div align="center">  💻 Backend developer</div>

-I hold a bachelor's degree in Computer Science from Unisinos and currently work as a backend developer with .NET Core at CWI Software.
+I hold a bachelor's degree in Computer Science from Unisinos and currently work as a backend developer with .NET Core at Pitang.
 This repository contains academic projects and personal studies.

 # <div>Skills </div>
 <br>